tracek/audio-explorer/README.md

 What's happening behind the scences when user hits upload:
 1. The audio file gets uploaded to the EC2 instance.
 2. The file is converted to mono 16 bits per sample Waveform Audio File Format (WAV) and uploaded to S3.
-We'll be serving audio from signed S3 url.
+We'll be serving audio from a signed S3 url (private bucket).
+Mind that the audio is stored, so don't upload anything confidential.
+In parallel, next step is executed.
 3. Search for audio onsets according to supplied parameters.
 The onset detection can be disabled to process complete file.
 4. Compute selected audio features per each audio fragment.
 5. Run embedding algorithm over computed features and plot them.
 Each audio fragment becomes a point on the scatter plot that user can click to inspect spectrogram and play the audio.
 6. Calculated audio features can be inspected, sorted and filtered through custom-made query language by selecting _Table_ tab.
 7. User can now use e.g. _Lasso select_ (top right menu that appears after hovering over the graph) to select interesting cluster.
 The selection will be reflected in _Table_.
 8. WIP: Clear noise with spectral subtraction.
 User will select noise and then run algorithm to remove undesired frequencies in a smart way.

-#### Web appliction
+#### Web application

 The web app is hosted on AWS.
 It scales to up to 3 instances and uses `nginx` load balancer.
 The traffic is secured and managed though Route 53.
 AWS provides a certificate too.
 The code repository contains complete load balancer configuration required to run the app in the wild.

-##### Features
+Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

+#### Command Line Interface

+`audiocli` is a command line program that helps in extracting audio features and diemnsionality reduction.
+It's primary purpose is to build offline embeddings for the Audio Explorer.
+User can create a model with large volume of audio data and then use it to embed new audio files into that space.

+#### Audio features

-Given audio fragment, we compute the following features:
+Given audio fragment, thee following features are computed:
 * Frequency statistics: mean, median, first, third and inter quartile
 * Pitch statistics: mean, median, first, third and inter quartile
 * [Chroma](https://en.wikipedia.org/wiki/Chroma_feature): short-term pitch profile